Sweetheart’s Bluff Hiking Trail in Grand Marais

 Sweetheart’s Bluff Nature Area

 One of Grand Marais MN’s best hiking trails is also one of the town’s best kept secrets.
-Sweetheart’s Bluff Nature Area is a simple hiking trail system right in the city of Grand Marais that offers two loops and a short ridgeline trail.
-The Lake Loop is a smoothly maintained and accessible trail that offers barrier free access for wheelchairs and walkers.
+Sweetheart’s Bluff Nature Area is a simple hiking trail system right in the city of Grand Marais that offers two loops – one to the Lake Superior and one to an overlook.
+(The Tower Trail is now closed.)
+The Lake Loop is a smoothly maintained and accessible trail that offers barrier-free access for wheelchairs and walkers.
 The Overlook Loop heads uphill to a sweet overlook of the Grand Marais Harbor (the “bluff” part of Sweetheart’s Bluff).
-The Tower Spur Trail traverses the ridgeline to the remains of a dismantled fire tower.
-Hiking all three will take about an hour.

 Starting out you can take the Overlook Loop or the Lake Loop.
 I took the Overlook Loop which heads up a gentle hill.
 The assent quickly turns into a tight switchback up the side of the bluff.
 This is a slightly steep, and quick trail to the top.
 The switchback eases the gradient of the trail and there are stair-like rocks that help you along.
 In the early November snow I could tell by the tracks that this is a popular hike for dogs and their humans.
 And bunnies.